anakin-dabir/collaboradocs/README.md

 - User can star documents (it's a "like" feature)
 - Version control to track document revisions, allowing users to revert to previous versions
 - Document permissions for visibility = Public, Private, and Shared
-- Collaborative editing tools with enrich tet editor and presence indicators
+- Collaborative editing tools with enrich text editor and presence indicators
 - Document search functionality
 - Robust security measures to protect sensitive project data with secure user authentication and authorization using JWT authorization